-It was only the beginning for him.
-White Sox pitcher Billy Pierce threw a one-hitter, the first of the four he’d have in his career.
-Pierce shut down the Yankees at Comiskey Park, winning 5-0.
+It was only the beginning for him: White Sox pitcher Billy Pierce threw a one-hitter, the first of the four he’d have in his career.
+Pierce shut down the Yankees at Comiskey Park, 5-0.
 The only Yankees hit that afternoon came off the bat of infielder Billy Johnson, who singled to right in the fifth inning.
 Pierce struck out seven for the afternoon.
+Two of the five Sox runs were unearned because of an error by Johnson.

 Later that day, the Sox acquired pitcher Bob Shaw as part of a four-player deal with Detroit.
 Shaw would come up big for the Sox during the 1959 pennant-winning season, going 18-6 with a 2.69 ERA.

 Shaw began that season in the bullpen, working with Sox pitching coach Ray Berres.
-After some refinements, he was given a start in Boston where he shut out the Red Sox, winning 5-0.
-After that, he became a regular in the starting rotation, and would cap off his year by winning a game in the World Series against the Dodgers at the Coliseum 1-0, beating Sandy Koufax.
+After some refinements, he was given a start in Boston where he shut out the Red Sox, 5-0.
+After that, Shaw became a regular in the starting rotation, and would cap off his year by winning a game in the World Series against the Dodgers at the Coliseum, 1-0, beating Sandy Koufax.

-White Sox GM Roland Hemond swapped second basemen with the Mariners, getting Julio Cruz for Tony Bernazard.
-Cruz energized the bottom half of the order, stole bases and provided stellar defense to help the Sox go on a rampage and win the Western Division by a then-record 20 games over second-place Kansas City.
+White Sox GM Roland Hemond swapped second basemen with the Mariners, getting Julio “Juice” Cruz for Tony Bernazard.
+Cruz energized the bottom half of the order, stole 24 bases, drove in 40 runs and provided stellar defense to help the Sox go on a rampage and win the Western Division by a then-record 20 games over second-place Kansas City.